-Aren Mali was stabbed was stabbed in the neck in North End, Croydon on 29 October 2017 at about 7pm during an altercation.
+Aren Mali was stabbed in the neck in North End, Croydon on 29 October 2017 at about 7pm during an altercation.

 Two 17-year-old youths, Youth A and Youth B were tried for his murder but acquitted.
-They were first tried in February 2018, however, Youth A was acquitted on 9 March due to a lack of evidence and the jury failed to reach a verdict on Youth B and a retrial was arranged but Youth B was also acquitted at the second trial on 5 September 2018, claiming that he had stabbed Aren Mali in self defence.
-They had both pleaded not guilty to murder as well as not guilty to possessing offensive weapons.
+They were first tried in February 2018, however, Youth A was acquitted on 9 March due to a lack of evidence and the jury failed to reach a verdict on Youth B and a retrial was arranged but Youth B was also acquitted at the second trial on 5 September 2018, after he claimed that he had stabbed Aren Mali in self-defence.
+Both of the youths had pleaded not guilty to murder as well as not guilty to possessing offensive weapons.

 It was said that Aren Mali was stabbed whilst trying to break up a confrontation between a group of youths and his friend.

-After being stabbed in the neck he was able to run away about a 100m whilst being chased by his attackers before he collapsed.
+After being stabbed in the neck Aren Mali was able to run away about a 100m whilst being chased by his attackers before he collapsed.
 Paramedics were called out to the scene but Aren Mali was pronounced dead at the scene.

 His cause of death was given as being due to a single stab wound.

 The court heard that Aren Mali had been with a 16-year-old friend who was on his bicycle near the McDonald's restaurant in North End when an altercation took place with some other youths.
 It was said that some of the other youths had tried to 'Check' Aren Mali's friend before Aren Mali arrived by asking him where he was from.
 It was heard that one of the youth's had said, 'where you from?' and, 'I swear you took my bike'.